Rainbow Raider: Fictional character biography

 As a child, Roy G. Bivolo always dreamed of a career as an artist, a lofty goal considering he was completely colorblind.
-He would often paint what he thought were beautiful pieces of art, and indeed showed great technical skill only to be told that it was made up of clashing colors.
-His father, an optometrist, attempts to cure Roy's condition and creates sophisticated goggles that can produce rainbow light beams.
+He would often paint what he thought were beautiful pieces of art and showed great technical skill, only to be told that his art had clashing colors.
+His father, an optometrist and genius in optical technology, swore he would find a cure for his son's disorder.
+Due to failing health, he was unable to complete his product, but instead created a sophisticated pair of goggles that would allow Roy to create beams of solid rainbow-colored light.
+On his death-bed, his father presents him with this gift, and it was not long before Roy found a sinister use for it.

-Roy, now the Rainbow Raider, embarks on a crime spree focused mostly on art galleries, saying that if he could not appreciate the great works of art in them (due to his disability), then no one else will.
-After being imprisoned in Belle Reve Penitentiary, the Rainbow Raider joins the Color Queens gang alongside Crazy Quilt, Doctor Light, Doctor Spectro, and Multi-Man.
+Turning to crime because the world did not appreciate his art, Roy, now the Rainbow Raider, went on a crime spree focused mostly on art galleries, saying that if he could not appreciate the great works of art in them (due to his disability), then no one else would.
+Rainbow Raider and Booster Gold work together to expose an artist who had stolen Roy's black-and-white art, added color to it, and found false fame as an artist.
+Raider happily surrendered himself after this was accomplished.